AdobeXD/plugin-samples/distribution/how-to-submit-to-plugin-manager.md

 ![Distribute your plugin](/images/submit.png)

 Before clicking on the "Submit for Review" button, make sure to read [the submission checklist](/distribution/submission-checklist.md).
-This is the same checklist that our review team uses to determine to whether reject or approve your plugin.
+This is the same checklist that our review team uses to determine whether to reject or approve your plugin.

 When ready, click "Submit For Review".

 ### 3. Submit plugin for review - Listing Information
 The "Submit plugin for review" page has two tabs: "Listing information" and "Plugin file".
 As the first step, you are asked to provide some facts about you, the publisher, and your plugin.
+Make sure that the plugin name in your [manifest file](/reference/structure/manifest.md) and the plugin name you provide here match.

 ![Publisher and plugin info](/images/plugin-and-publisher-info.png)